Revised Form 220 – Frequent Questions Answered

 Buyer agents seeking cooperative compensation are strongly encouraged to have a signed compensation agreement in place before submitting an offer on behalf of their buyer clients.
 While submission of a Form 220 contemporaneously with an offer is permissible, that practice is risky.
 We have previously written that if the buyer directs the buyer agent in writing to make their offer contingent on the execution of a cooperative compensation agreement, the buyer agent may explain that fact to the listing agent in an email attaching both an offer and a Form 220.
 If that circumstance should arise, buyer agents are strongly encouraged to consult with legal counsel to make sure that any conditional language in their email will be effective and achieve the intended result.

-Form 220 can be signed by either the listing firm or the seller, but not both.
+Form 220 can be used by either the listing firm or the seller.
 Paragraph 1 is where the agreed-upon amount of the compensation is set forth along with which party is paying that compensation.
-If the seller has authorized the listing firm to offer cooperative compensation, the box for Listing Firm should be checked.
+If the seller has authorized the listing firm to offer cooperative compensation in Form 101, the box for Listing Firm should be checked.
 Conversely, if the seller has not authorized the listing firm to offer cooperative compensation, but later agrees to offer compensation to the selling firm, the box for Seller should be checked.
-In those transactions where the payment of a portion of the cooperative compensation is agreed to by both the listing firm and the seller, two Form 220s should be executed.
+In those transactions where the payment of a portion of the cooperative compensation is agreed to by both the listing firm and the seller, two Form 220s can be executed.

 Release Date: 07/18/2024